jochym/slurm-monitor/README.md

 ## Installation

 You need to install it from source for now.
 I know this is suboptimal.
 It is a standard, simple Flask app.
-You need Flask, Jinja2, requests and pyjason in your venv.
+You need Flask+Jinja2 and httpx in your venv.
 Otherwise, just follow standard Flask install docs.

 ## Configuration